hapax/hapax.github.io/_posts/2019-09-04-scrubland.md

 If we were hiking, the maximin test would translate into the simple requirement that we choose hikes even the students at the back of the group want to go on, and we don't leave them behind.
-If interest, rather than inborn ability, is the key to success, then instead of marching slowly through featureless terrain, our best bet is to pick an exciting destination with diversions and enticements along the way.
+If interest, rather than inborn ability, determines success, then instead of marching slowly through featureless terrain, our best bet is to pick an exciting destination with diversions and enticements along the way.